 You can count on them to bloom year after year if you meet the needs for phalaenopsis orchid care: high humidity, bright light, moist-but-not-soggy soil, and fertilizing.
 It's work, yes -- but the results are oh-so worth it.

 To repot...or not.
 Repotting orchid is necessary every couple years because the fine-grade fir bark they grow in will decompose and become compact.
 An epiphyte in the wild, this orchid likes some air around its roots.
 The best time to repot is in the spring, immediately after flowering is over.
 Keep it in a small pot, it grows best this way.

 After the bloom.
 Once all the flowers have faded, find the second node (the place where the flower was attached to the stem) from the bottom of the flower stem and make a cut just above the second node.
 Use sharp pruners to avoid tearing the stem, and cut at an angle.
 Removing the stem will encourage your moth orchid to flower again the following season.

 Origin: Tropical Asia

-Light: Bright light.
-No direct sun.
+Light: Bright light is needed for these beauties to bloom.
 If you don't have enough light near a window, you can put Phalaenopsis under fluorescent lights.
 Place the plant 6-12 in (15-30 cm) beneath the light fixture for 12 to 16 hours a day.
 Shade from direct sun, which can scorch its leaves.

-Humidity: High humidity is a must -- 60-80% humidity is ideal.
-Mist leaves every morning and set pot on a tray of wet pebbles or use a cool mist room humidifier.
+Humidity: High humidity is a must -- around 60% relative humidity is ideal.
+Set pot on a tray of wet pebbles or use a cool mist room humidifier.